This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 Non-fossil to fossil energy ratio and scaling up climate investment in all sectors

-IFC has been classified as unaligned with the Paris Agreement on this metric due to its poor ratio between fossil and non-fossil energy lending.
+The International Finance Corporation (IFC) has been classified as Some Progress with the Paris Agreement on this metric due to its slowly improving ratio between fossil and non-fossil energy lending.

 It should be noted that climate finance as a percentage of its total portfolio has risen sharply since 2013, showing that the IFC is making major efforts in this area.

 Adaptation financing represents a small proportion of its climate finance portfolio.
 This may be because of its private sector focus, but the IFC has acknowledged that it can do more in this area.

 Recommendation: Scale up climate investment in the energy sector to ensure fossil fuel lending is at zero across a 3-year period.